lstipi/sailing-school-P1/README.md

 - [x] Looks nice on tablets
 - [x] Looks nice on desktops
 - [x] Looks nice on phones

+### Location
+- [x] All navigation points go where they should
+- [x] All footer links open new tabs because they are not in the website
+- [x] No console errors
+- [x] Looks nice on tablets
+- [x] Looks nice on desktops
+- [x] Looks nice on phones

+### Form
+- [x] All navigation points go where they should
+- [x] All footer links open new tabs because they are not in the website
+- [x] No console errors
+- [x] Looks nice on tablets
+- [x] Looks nice on desktops
+- [x] Won't submit the form if requirements are not met

 ## Deployment